darai0512/github-cli/README.md

+# Feature

+- Migrates issues from one repository to another.
+  - Posts issues as new one.

-# Features
+# Usecase

+1. Publishes from GitHub Enterprise to GitHub though including a part of unpublished code.
+You need wrap it, so cannot use Migration of GitHub API due to exposing commit log.

 # How to Use

-depends on node.js over v8.0.0
+Depends on node.js over v8.0.0

 ## Install